Note: this post contains affiliate links

 I backpacked through Europe a couple years ago, and one of the most unique (and unsettling) experiences I had was exploring the Krakow, Poland Salt Mines.

-Here is my take on the Medieval city and its salt mines.
+Here is my take on the Medieval city and one of the most popular activities that most people add to their Krakow itinerary – its salt mines.

 Krakow – the land of cobblestones, horse-drawn carriages, and post offices in old school buggies.
 Honestly, I hadn’t heard much about Krakow before visiting, but I found myself enamored by the relatively small and historical city.